quartilefour/Winnow/code/winnow-ui/README.md

   - Set Alternate Domain Names (CNAMEs) to your chosen fully qualified domain name (FQDN)
   - Set SSL Certificate to the certificate matching the FQDN above.
   - Click Create Distribution to create the distribution.

+### UI Design & Code
+* JSON.stringify is used in labels and titles to display nested Object data.